shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

 By following these steps, you will prepare your computer to use **OpenFOAM** for our upcoming simulations.
 Each step includes detailed instructions to make the installation process as smooth as possible, especially if you are new to working with Linux and terminal commands.

 We will be using the '.org' version of **OpenFOAM**, maintained by the [OpenFOAM Foundation](https://openfoam.org/).
 The '.org' version focuses on community-driven development and maintaining a consistent open-source philosophy.
 In contrast, the '.com' version, maintained by [OpenCFD Ltd](https://www.openfoam.com/), is more commercially oriented and includes proprietary features.
-Both versions share a common root, but for our educational purposes, the '.org' version is more suitable due to its open access and extensive community support.
+Both versions share a common root.

 > [!IMPORTANT]
 > This guide is intended for Windows users.
 If you are using macOS, please refer to the [OpenFOAM installation guide for macOS](https://openfoam.org/download/11-macos/).